voxel51/fiftyone/docs/source/faq/index.rst

 - :ref:`Semantic segmentations <semantic-segmentation>`
 - :ref:`Geolocation data <geolocation>`

-Check out :ref:`this guide <manually-building-datasets>` for simple recipes to load labels in each of these formats.
+Check out :ref:`this guide <loading-custom-datasets>` for simple recipes to load labels in these formats.

 .. _faq-dataset-persistence: